PACMAN0190/temperature-converter-python/README.md

 ##  Example

-Is this temperature Celsius or Fahrenheit (c/f): c Enter the temperature: 25
+Is this temperature Celsius or Fahrenheit (c/f): c, Enter the temperature: 25,
-The temperature in Fahrenheit is: 77.0°F
+The temperature in Fahrenheit is: 77.0°F.